 According to Rolls-Royce's site, the SMR "takes advantage of factory-built modularisation techniques to drastically reduce the amount of on-site construction and can deliver a low-cost nuclear solution that is competitive with renewable alternatives".

-A decommissioned nuclear plant in Trawsfynydd in Wales is being considered for the first of Roll-Royce’s SMRs, and the company has spoken publicly of its ambition to build 16 in the UK.
+A decommissioned nuclear plant in Trawsfynydd in Wales is being considered for the first of Rolls-Royce’s SMRs, and the company has spoken publicly of its ambition to build 16 in the UK.
 It’s reckoned that the Trawsynydd site could support two SMRs and already has all the cables and other infrastructure needed.

 At the time of writing, there’s no official government policy on this, however, UK Prime Minister Boris Johnson told the Conservative Party conference in September that nuclear power was necessary to decarbonize the UK electricity grid by 2035, as there is a lot of gas-fueled generation to phase out.